 Arcane secret (requires LOG 4+).
 You have learned or discovered an arcane secret - either an element, creature type, or virtue.
 You can take this exploit multiple times, learning a new secret each time, but you may know no more secrets than your LOG attribute.

 Bearhug (requires STR 8+).
 When you successfully grab a foe, you grab your target with both arms, squeezing him.
 You can only bearhug a target of your size category or smaller.
 The target gains the Restrained condition, and takes 1d6 damage at the start of each of his turns.
 You may move at half speed, moving your victim with you.
 It takes a STR or AGI attack action to escape your bearhug.

 Blind shot (requires LUC 5+).
 While in full cover, you may pay 2d6 to take a shot without looking at what you are shooting at or exposing yourself.
 You use your LUC attribute instead of your AGI or INT for this shot.

 Brush off (requires STR 8+).
-You contemptuously brush aside a melee attack, gaining the effect of cover from one melee attack from a creature of your size category or smaller.
+You contemptuously brush aside a melee attack as a reaction; your attacker suffers a -2d6 penalty to that attack.

 Burst of speed (requires piloting or driving skill).
 Your mount, ship, or vehicle gains a speed boost of 2 hexes/squares for the turn.